deadsnakes/python3.3/Doc/library/os.rst

    Dictionary mapping names accepted by :func:`pathconf` and :func:`fpathconf` to the integer values defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.

-Availability:
-   Unix.
+   Availability: Unix.

-.. function:: readlink(path)
+.. function:: readlink(path, *, dir_fd=None)

    Return a string representing the path to which the symbolic link points.
 The result may be either an absolute or relative pathname; if it is relative, it may be converted to an absolute pathname using ``os.path.join(os.path.dirname(path), result)``.

    If the *path* is a string object, the result will also be a string object, and the call may raise an UnicodeDecodeError.
 If the *path* is a bytes object, the result will be a bytes object.

+   This function can also support :ref:`paths relative to directory descriptors
+   <dir_fd>`.

    Availability: Unix, Windows

    .. versionchanged:: 3.2
       Added support for Windows 6.0 (Vista) symbolic links.

+   .. versionadded:: 3.3
+      The *dir_fd* argument.

-.. function:: remove(path)
+.. function:: remove(path, *, dir_fd=None)

    Remove (delete) the file *path*.
-If *path* is a directory, :exc:`OSError` is raised; see :func:`rmdir` below to remove a directory.
-This is identical to the :func:`unlink` function documented below.
+If *path* is a directory, :exc:`OSError` is raised.
+Use :func:`rmdir` to remove directories.

+   This function can support :ref:`paths relative to directory descriptors
+   <dir_fd>`.

    On Windows, attempting to remove a file that is in use causes an exception to be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.

+   This function is identical to :func:`unlink`.

    Availability: Unix, Windows.

+   .. versionadded:: 3.3
+      The *dir_fd* argument.

 .. function:: removedirs(path)